opentrng/opentrng.github.io/docs/index.md

 toc: true
 ---

+This section provides user and developer documentation for **OpenTRNG** the open-source TRNG.

 ## Repository organization

 Take a look at [repository](https://github.com/opentrng/ptrng) organization below and, based on your requirements, navigate to the relevant directory to begin using **OpenTRNG**.
 The repository structure contains these main folders: